aaronsnoswell/unimodal-irl/README.md

 These methods return the optimization objective and/or gradient and are designed for use with optimizers such as `scipy.optimize.minimize()`.

-These methods accept parameters that are based on the [`mdp-extras`](https://github.com/aaronsnoswell/mdp-extras) helper library.
-Please see the documentation for that library to understand how to construct the appropriate parameters for your problem.

-For example, to run Maximum Likelihood IRL on the `FrozenLake` MDP;
+For example, to run Exact Maximum Entropy IRL on the `FrozenLake` MDP;

 ```python
 import gym